Chart Color Schemes

 Batehaven displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-The dwelling structure in Batehaven, as per the latest Census, consisted of 68.6% houses and 31.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 84.3% houses and 15.7% other dwellings.
-Home ownership in Batehaven was at 40.7%, with the remaining dwellings either mortgaged (22.3%) or rented (37.0%).
-The median monthly mortgage repayment in the area was $1,365, below Non-Metro NSW's average of $1,517.
-The median weekly rent figure was recorded at $320, matching Non-Metro NSW's figure.
-Nationally, Batehaven's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+The dwelling structure in Batehaven, as per the latest Census, consisted of 68.6% houses and 31.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Non-Metro NSW had 84.3% houses and 15.7% other dwellings.
+Home ownership in Batehaven stood at 40.7%, with mortgaged dwellings at 22.3% and rented ones at 37.0%.
+The median monthly mortgage repayment was $1,365, below Non-Metro NSW's average of $1,517.
+The median weekly rent in Batehaven was $320, equal to Non-Metro NSW's figure.
+Nationally, Batehaven's mortgage repayments were lower at $1,365 compared to the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing